Let’s be clear on what a risk assessment is!

 There’re plenty of businesses around that thrive by creating the perception that writing a risk assessment is hard work and time-consuming.
 Accordingly, for a substantial fee, they’ll promise to take the pain away.

-Outsourcing creates a bit of a Pandora’s box because an outside source rarely knows enough about how your business operates or the many processes you perform daily.
+Outsourcing creates a bit of a Pandora’s box.
+An outside source rarely knows enough about your business and the many processes you perform daily.

-Also, your whole Health and safety management has lost credibility with the very people it’s supposed to protect – your workers.
+You risk your whole health and safety management by losing credibility with the very people it’s supposed to protect – your workers.

-A smart lawyer will instantly see that this bears little resemblance to what actually happens on the job and they could easily prove that it was a weak attempt to protect your workers!
+A smart lawyer will instantly see that this bears little resemblance to what happens on the job.
+Subsequently, they can easily prove that it was a weak attempt to protect your workers!

 Nobody knows the jobs, tasks and activities of your business like you and the workers who do the job.

 You need to include risk assessment as a business process.
-Furthermore, it needs to be RELEVANT.
-Above all, it needs to be real and reflect what happens on a job or process.
+They need to be real and reflect what happens on a job or process.
 Consequently, your workers will recognise authenticity and get behind it.

 YOU and your WORKERS are the ONLY people who can make an accurate risk assessment of the tasks you perform in YOUR business!